pandoc/lua-filters/column-div/README.md

-Since Pandoc does a very good job with the `width` styling attribute to implement variable column width, it could easily support HTML balanced column via the `column-count` attribute.
+Since Pandoc does a very good job with the `width` styling attribute to implement variable column width, it could easily support HTML even column via the `column-count` attribute.

 Contributing
 ------------